csexton/codeography.com/cv/index.markdown

 <div style="float: right" class="noprint"><img src="images/nobu.png"></div>

 Created a new Norton-branded product in 9 months.
 This consisted of a small agent that would run on the client computers and talk via a REST API to the Ruby on Rails application.
 My primary role was in developing the Rails application, but I also developed other supporting components from the database schema to the Event Machine based polling servers.
-I also designed the physical infrastructure and trained a Windows centric datacenter staff to support linux applications.
+I also designed the physical infrastructure and trained a Windows centric datacenter staff to support Linux applications.

 Version 2 of Norton Online Backup included a complete port of the backup engine to Mac.
 My primary responsibilities were shifted to supporting the Mac client and the new posix-compliant backup engine.
 Despite the fact that we had to port our entire client, as well as make all the customizations in the web application to support this new platform we were able to add functionality and ship in 8 months.
 We received great reviews in the press and with the help of our partners grew our new customer rate to a steady 10,000 new users a day.